TestardR/Gatsby-GraphQL-Blog_App/src/pages/19-post-nineteen/index.md

 }

 // This solution is not efficient.
 Its time complexity is exponential.
-// The higher is n, the greater is the number of functions it has to run to come
+// The higher is n, the greater is the number of function calls it has to run to come
 // with the right answer.

 ```